fbpx

 Patent Licensing Strategy: How to identify Infringement for a Patent with Circuits?

-Creating a patent licensing strategy for circuit patents can be challenging.
-Product literature rarely contains detailed schematics, making identifying products infringing your patented circuitry expensive and time-consuming.
+Creating a patent licensing strategy for circuit patents can be a challenging task.
+There are rare chances of finding a detailed schematic of products in product literature.
+This makes identifying products infringing your patented circuitry expensive as well as time-consuming.

-But there is little to worry about, as I’m about to walk you through a 3-step process that will help you in licensing your patent when at the heart of its live circuitry claims.
+But there is little to worry, as I’m about to walk you through a 3-step process that will help you in licensing your patent when at heart of it lives circuitry claims.
 This is a tried and tested approach.
 We have used it to identify infringement for circuit-based patents.

 how-to-identify-infringement-in-complex-electronic-circuits